rust-lang/book/nostarch/chapter08.md

 println!("{:?}", scores);
 ```

-Listing 8-24: Replacing a value stored with a particular key
+Listing 8-23: Replacing a value stored with a particular key

 This code will print `{"Blue": 25}`.
 The original value of `10` has been
 overwritten.

-#### Only Inserting a Value If the Key Has No Value
+#### Adding a Key and Value Only If a Key Isn’t Present

 <!--- to be clear, are we talking about default values here, or just checking
 for an existing value before allowing insertion of a value? /LC--->